 Formal operations are the final period of cognitive development, generally observed in adolescents, beginning at age eleven and persisting until adulthood.
 In this period, the adolescent learns to apply logical rules to abstract concepts, analyzing the environment and moving beyond concrete facts (what is) to problem-solving (what is possible).
 Key thought processes developed in this period include hypothetical-deductive thought, propositional thought, and, ultimately, isolating variables and examining combinations.
 First, the adolescent developing hypothetical-deductive thought takes general information from the real world, synthesizes the information to apply it to a more singular, particular testable idea or hypothesis, then deduces a solution through reasoning.
 Second, the adolescent moves forward and into developing propositional thought, which does not require real-world, concrete information to develop or allow inference.
 Propositional thought allows the adolescent to manipulate multiple variables and abstract the results without testing the specific variable in question.
 For instance, if A is less than B, and B is less than C, then A is less than C. Adolescents developing propositional thought can take real-time results and postulate future, untested results from that data.
 Finally, the adolescent learns to isolate variables and exam combinations of variables to understand cause and effect, based on the information deduced through hypothetical-deductive thought and propositional thought.
 A common illustration of this concept is asking the adolescent to find what determines the frequency of swing of a pendulum.
 Unlike a concrete thinker, who learns from factual, real properties as they are observed (e.g., the frequency of swing is determined by the experimenter’s push), the formal-thinking adolescent is able to apply concrete data and extrapolate how isolated variables (i.e., push, length of string, and weight of the bob), will affect independent interactions.

 Through assimilation and accommodation of the object, Piaget’s schema of cognitive development is characterized by a stepwise move toward adaptation.
 Assimilation is the integration of external events on the organism while accommodation is the tendency of an organism to adapt to a particular environmental event.
-Piaget presents assimilation and accommodation as a paradigm that produces equilibration, a dynamic and balanced system that when undergone together results in further cognitive development.
-Therefore, a child’s cognition develops further as he passes from one stage to the next.
+Piaget presents assimilation and accommodation as a paradigm that produces equilibration, a dynamic and balanced system that when undergone together results in the further cognitive development of children.
+From Piaget we have an understanding that a child’s cognition develops further as he passes from one stage to the next.

 Applied specifically to psychiatry, this becomes more relevant in adolescents, as they have the capacity to understand others’ viewpoints and can engage in hypothetical situations.
 Before adolescence, thought patterns are simplistic and dogmatic; as cognition matures, the adolescent becomes egocentric, and focuses inward, on the self.
 The maturing adolescent moves from understanding himself as an object with a set of defined properties to the awareness that they are dynamic.
 However, they may become anxious, hypersensitive and narcissistic, unrealistically presuming the focus of others is honed in on them.
 It is also important to recognize that adolescents see older people as role models, which may set the stage for rebellion and idealism.